 b) Restrictions on referencing elements of templates or template fields are described in clause 15.6.

 c) There exist a number of restrictions on the functions used in expressions when specifying templates or template fields; these are specified in clause 16.1.4.

+d) After completing initialization, global and local templates that do not contain the @abstract modifier shall be fully initialized.

+NOTE: Initialization of templates without parameters is completed at the place of their declaration.
+Initialization of parameterized templates is completed at the time of their use.

 Examples